How to Make a Painted Jute Rug: Easy DIY Checkerboard Design

 Nice!

-A checkerboard patterned jute rug runner in a mud room.
+A Painted jute rug in checkerboard pattern in a mud room.

 Next, I tried it in front of our kitchen cooktop.